bluebirz/bluebirz.github.io/_posts/2023-05-13-try-terraform-part-2.md

 ### VSCode Plugin

 This will be more useful when we develop a Terraform script with a good IDE and a good plugin.
-For me, I would love to share [this plugin for VSCode](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform) and we can write a lot faster with its auto-complete on variable assignment.
+For me, I would love to share this plugin for VSCode and we can write a lot faster with its auto-complete on variable assignment.

+{% include bbz_custom/link_preview.html url='<https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform>' %}

 And the auto-complete will be ready like this.